 These sites were recommended to me by local Japanese sailors.
 You can throw these websites in google translate, or get the help of a Japanese friend to order parts.

 There aren't many affordable marinas in Japan, many are expensive, and don't have cheaper monthly fees.
 In fact, many marinas start charging more the longer you stay (weird, i know).
-So where are good places to stay for cheap?
+Others only permit foreigners to stay for 7 days per month.
+So where are good places to stay for longer than a week, and for cheap?

 Water available, WIFI and coin-op showers.
 15-20 minute walk to nearest supermarket.